gracie007-cloud/insforge-mcp/README.md

 }
 ```

-For detailed setup instructions, see the [MCP Integration Guide](https://github.com/InsForge/insforge#mcp-integration-setup) in the main repository.
+For detailed setup instructions, see the [Insforge Documentation](https://docs.insforge.dev).

 ## 📄 License